Charles-Studios/LiteHTML/README.md

-# LiteHTML
+# About
-LiteHTML is a simple, light HTML Editor for Android 4.4 and Above
+LiteHTML is a simple, light HTML Editor for Mobile Devices

+# Compatibility
+Android 4.4 and Above